 Local Call/Volunteer Firefighters Graduate State Training Program

-The Call/Volunteer Firefighter Training program is unique in that it delivers a standard recruit training curriculum, meeting national standards, on nights and weekends to accommodate the schedule of firefighters in suburban and rural areas.
+The Call/Volunteer Firefighter Recruit Training program is unique in that it delivers a standard recruit training curriculum, meeting national standards, on nights and weekends to accommodate the schedule of firefighters in suburban and rural areas.
 Bringing the training closer to the firefighters often means more firefighters can participate.
 In 2014, an online eBlended format was implemented that has students doing more work outside of class and taking quizzes online.
 This allows students more time to practice training skills with instructors and to better control their own workloads and time commitments.

 Today’s Fire Department Does Much More than Fight Fires

 In this Massachusetts Firefighting Academy program, they learn all these skills and more from certified fire instructors who are also experienced firefighters.
 Students learn all the basic skills they need to respond to fires and to contain and control them.
-They are also given training in public fire education, incident command, hazardous material incident mitigation, flammable liquids, self-contained breathing apparatus, stress management, water rescue procedures, confined space rescue techniques, and rappelling.
+They are also given training in public fire education, hazardous material incident mitigation, flammable liquids, stress management, firefighter self-rescue, and vehicle extrication.
 The intensive program includes classroom instruction, physical fitness training, firefighter skills training and live firefighting practice.
-Graduates have completed 240 hours of training on nights and weekends.

 Basic Firefighter Skills